saberland/saber/website/pages/docs/permalinks.md

 ## Global

 Setting a permalink using the `permalink` attribute for every page on your site is no fun.
-Luckily, Saber lets you set the permalink structure globally in your config file, like `saber-config.yml`.
+Luckily, Saber lets you set the permalink structure globally in your config file.

 To set a global permalink, you use the permalink variable in `saber-config.yml`.
-You can use placeholders to your desired output.
+You can use placeholders to modify the output.
 For example:

 ```yaml
 permalinks: